asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 **Saturday, February 2, 2013**

 Brandon woke to gray light filtering through the Hampton Inn curtains.
-His phone said seven-fifteen—later than usual, but he'd been up past two reviewing Morrison's case files again, looking for something they'd missed.
+His phone said seven-fifteen.
+He'd slept later than expected, but he'd been up past two reviewing Morrison's case files again, looking for something they'd missed.

 Matt was still asleep in the next room.
-They'd agreed to work separately over the weekend—Matt would follow up on some local angles, Brandon would dig into Palmer's background.
-Morrison's list of similar-named agents wouldn't be ready until Monday, which left the mistaken identity theory in limbo for now.
+They'd agreed to work separately over the weekend.
+Matt would follow up on some local angles, Brandon would dig into Palmer's background.
+Morrison's list of agents fitting Palmer's profile wouldn't be ready until Monday, which left the mistaken identity theory in limbo for now.

 Brandon showered, dressed, and headed down to the breakfast bar.
-He filled a travel mug with coffee, grabbed a bagel he wouldn't eat, and returned to his room.
+He filled a travel mug with coffee, grabbed a bagel he'd end up only nibbling at, and returned to his room.
 His laptop was already open on the desk, tabs from last night still loaded.
 He settled into the chair and started working.

 First: Creighton University.